 If you want to learn about legal rights, custody, termination of parental rights- I can provide the information you may need, often with only one session or phone call.

 If you need parenting expertise, get it here, from an experienced parent, experienced foster parent, experienced adoptive parent, experienced caseworker and experienced therapist.
 Many professional have all the correct book smarts but few can help you navigate the expansive undertaking of being in relationship with another life, or exploring why you continue to find yourself in crisis.

 Adoption is one area of my expertise, grief is another.
 In graduate school these were my obsessions.
 Why, because they related to me personally, they were the woundedness in my life that I needed healed.
 May I warn you before you begin, healing is a process.
 Healing is rarely a one size fits all or a quick fix.

 I have met very few marriage counselors who have heeded their counseling advice themselves.
 Actually, the person I learned the most from as a marriage and singles counselor has been married 5 times…just saying.
 We are all imperfect, we all make mistakes.
 The question is not answered by the number of mistakes we make, rather, what do we take away from our mistakes?
-If I knew anyone, I mean anyone, who does what I do, I would refer clients to them and just live the life of a retired person (which I admit I sorta do most of my time that I am not writing or counseling).
-The main culprit is our current concept of marriage.
-People enter into marriage hoping their partner will make them happy, I have learned through expereince marrage does not make anyone happy…marriage is to make us HOLY not happy…if you do not want the LARGENESS of marriage stay single!
+If I knew anyone, I mean anyone, who does what I do, I would refer clients to them and just live the life of a retired person (which I admit I sorta do most of my time).
+The main culprit of divorce is our current concept of marriage.
+People enter into marriage hoping their partner will make them happy.
+I have learned, through painful experience, marriage does not make anyone happy for long…marriage is to make us HOLY not happy…if you do not want the LARGENESS and suffering of marriage: I suggest you stay single!